 Working closely with your team, you'll have a number of key responsibilities that make rehabilitation possible.
 The first one's pretty obvious: You'll make sure the prison is safe and secure, and that all offenders are accounted for.
 Beyond that, it'll be up to you to supervise daily routines, giving offenders much-needed structure in their lives.
 You'll also act as a role model, doing what you can to encourage constructive choices.
 There'll definitely be days when you feel more like a guard than a guardian of change.
 But imagine the sense of satisfaction that'll come from helping people turn their lives around.

 Salaries in Her Majesty’s Prison and Probation Service (HMPPS) vary between different grades, areas and individual prisons.
-NB. you will have to check on the specific Prison job, as pay can vary between establishments.
-Continue reading to see what you could earn depending on your circumstances.
+To find out what you could earn depending on your situation, download the PDF below.

 It takes a special kind of person to be a great prison officer, but if you have the right skills it could be one of the most life-changing moves you’ve ever made.
 If you've been through the site and feel ready to start a rewarding new profession, it’s time to apply.

 Thanks for taking the time to discover more about the role and our recruitment process.